GraceMao2022/174CFinalProject/REPORT.md

 - Another one of our initial challenges was that the seeds were detaching too fast when we were detecting based on wind force.
 The solution was to detach once the seeds got past a certain joint angle instead, which also was more realistic.

 # Team Contribution
-- Lauren Byun: 3D object models (white and yellow dandelion), detached seed model
+- Lauren Byun: 3D object models (dandelions), detached seed class
 - Parsa Hajipour:
 - Grace Mao: Dandelion articulated model, seed rotation, stem bending, user-generated wind, model importing